antdroidx/NCAA-DB-Editor/README.md

 This editor was designed using original source code from Madden Xtreme DB Editor (elguapo) and MaddenAMP (Colin Goudie/stringray68) and uses tdbaccess library from Artem Khassanov of NHLView.

+As of August 25, 2025 - this application is designed for x64 only.
+If you are seeing any issues with display of tables or UI elements, please try changing the Resolution Scaling in Display Settings of Windows.
+This application is designed for 1440p or below primarily, but it does work on higher resolution but only with certain Res Scaling factor.
+This is something I am trying to improve on but it's challenging with WinForms...

 ## Deployment